-The Company granted 25,000 shares of restricted stock in 2010 to an employee and officer of the Company pursuant to the related employment agreements.
-The restricted stock grant was considered granted for accounting purposes in the year the related employment agreement was signed and the related per share expense was amortized on a straight-line basis over the period from the accounting grant date to the end of fiscal 2010.
-As of December 30, 2012, there was no unrecognized compensation cost related to this restricted stock grant.
-Separately, the Company granted 42,000 shares, 53,125 shares and 22,420 shares of restricted stock in 2010, 2011 and 2012, respectively, to members of its board of directors.
+The Company granted 53,125 shares, 22,420 shares and 24,540 shares of restricted stock in 2011, 2012 and 2013, respectively, to members of its board of directors.
 These grants generally vest one-year from the date of the grant and have a fair value equal to the market price of the Company's stock on the grant date.
-The Company recorded total non-cash compensation expense of \$1.2 million, \$0.7 million and \$0.8 million in 2010, 2011 and 2012, respectively, related to these restricted stock awards.
+The Company recorded total non-cash compensation expense of \$0.7 million, \$0.8 million and \$1.0 million in 2011, 2012 and 2013, respectively, related to these restricted stock awards.
 All non-cash compensation expense amounts are recorded in general and administrative expense.
-As of December 30, 2012, there was approximately \$0.1 million of total unrecognized compensation cost related to these restricted stock grants.
+As of December 29, 2013, there was approximately \$0.2 million of total unrecognized compensation cost related to these restricted stock grants.

-The Company granted 602,355 shares, 376,309 shares and 282,170 shares of performance-based restricted stock in 2010, 2011 and 2012, respectively, to certain employees of the Company.
-The performance-based restricted stock awards are separated into three tranches and have time-based and performance-based vesting conditions with the last tranche vesting three years from the issuance date.
+The Company granted 376,309 shares, 282,170 shares and 312,330 shares of performance-based restricted stock in 2011, 2012 and 2013, respectively, to certain employees of the Company.
+The performance-based restricted stock awards granted in 2011 and 2012 are separated into three tranches and have time-based and performance-based vesting conditions with the last tranche vesting three years from the issuance date.
+The performance-based restricted stock awards granted in 2013 are separated into four tranches and have time-based and performance-based vesting conditions with the last tranche vesting four years from the issuance date.
 These awards also contain provisions for accelerated vesting upon the retirement of holders that have achieved specific service and age requirements.
 These awards are considered granted for accounting purposes when the performance target is set, which is generally in the fourth quarter of each year.
-The Company recorded total non-cash compensation expense of \$4.3 million, \$7.2 million and \$11.5 million in 2010, 2011 and 2012, respectively, related to these awards.
+The Company recorded total non-cash compensation expense of \$7.2 million, \$11.5 million and \$14.1 million in 2011, 2012 and 2013, respectively, related to these awards.
 All non-cash compensation expense amounts are recorded in general and administrative expense.
-As of December 30, 2012, there was an estimated \$15.4 million of total unrecognized compensation cost related to performance-based restricted stock.
+As of December 29, 2013, there was an estimated \$24.7 million of total unrecognized compensation cost related to performance-based restricted stock.

-Restricted stock and performance-based restricted stock activity related to the Equity Incentive Plans is summarized as follows:
+Restricted stock and performance-based restricted stock activity related to the 2004 Equity Incentive Plan is summarized as follows: